KVO isn’t just about animal eye care – it’s about YOUR animal’s eye care.

 Whether you are visiting us for the first time or returning for a recheck, please always bring all of the medications currently being used to treat your pet’s eyes (topical and oral) with you to every appointment.

 If possible, have the new client/patient paperwork (4 pages) completed prior to your first visit.
-The forms will be sent via email once your consultation appointment is scheduled.

 If you need to cancel or reschedule an appointment, you are required to provide notification to KVO 48 clinic hours prior to your appointment.
 Notification occurring less than 48 clinic hours prior to an appointment will be considered a no show/no communication situation.
 The policy of reserving future appointments with pre-payment will then be required/enforced.